kenzie-rylie/geo-guesser.code-/README.md

 ### James

-Learn to use jinja to incorporate python into HTML.
+Learn to use Flask and Jinja to incorporate python into HTML.
+Also learned to use post and git.

 Proof of learning: Data.py, main.py (route to geoguesser.html and import Data), geoguesser.html